thecodingmachine/tdbm/doc/manual_install.md

 $beanNamespace = 'MyApp\\Beans';
 $daoNamespace = 'MyApp\\Daos';

-// The naming strategy used to define the classname of DAOs and beans.
-$namingStrategy = new TheCodingMachine\TDBM\Utils\DefaultNamingStrategy();

 $cache = new Doctrine\Common\Cache\ApcuCache();

 $logger = new Monolog\Logger(); // $logger must be a PSR-3 compliant logger (optional).